-Amidst all the turmoil and developments of 2020, Trust managed to maintain its profitability and its targeted Solvency Ratio.
-The growth recorded over the pandemic period is a clear reflection of how solid the Company is.
+Amidst all the developments of 2021, Trust managed to maintain its profitability and its targeted Solvency Ratio.
+The growth recorded is a clear reflection of how solid the Company is.
+The superiority of the Company in terms of service and innovation, as well as adaptability, is also evident.